 - Warranty Required – Products must come with the same factory warranty as Best Buy.

-Which Online Retailers Will They Price Match?
+Which 19 Retailers Will They Price Match?

 When shopping in-store, just show a Best Buy employee the product page from one of the above sites on your smartphone or tablet and they’ll verify the price and quickly get you a price match.
 The store MUST be on the above list and within 25 miles of the Best Buy your standing in.

 Which Items Won’t They Price Match?